 Called a “Modern Master” by The Strad, Peter Askim’s works have been performed by the Tokyo Symphony Orchestra, the Honolulu Symphony, Cantus Ansambl Zagreb, and the American Viola Society, as well as by performers such as ETHEL, the Aizuri Quartet, and cellist Jeffrey Zeigler.

-As a conductor, Peter Askim is known for innovative programming, championing the work of living composers and his advocacy of underrepresented voices in the concert hall.
+As a conductor, Peter Askim has led the American Composers Orchestra, Knoxville Symphony and Vermont Symphony, among others, and is known for innovative programming, championing the work of living composers and his advocacy of underrepresented voices in the concert hall.

 He has conducted premieres by Richard Danielpour, Nico Muhly, Aaron Jay Kernis, Christopher Theofanidis, Brett Dean, Jeff Scott, Aleksandra Vrebalov and led the American premiere of Florence Price’s Ethiopia’s Shadow in America.

 His work was featured on HBO and National Public Radio conducting Richard Thompson’s soundtrack for The Cold Blue, and he has conducted Knoxville Symphony, APROARTE Orchestra (Portugal) and collaborated with such artists as the Miró String Quartet, Matt Haimovitz, Vijay Iyer, Jeffrey Zeigler, Nadia Sirota, and Sō Percussion.